Laptop HP Screen Black – Fix Startup & Cursor Issues

 • Reset graphics driver

-• Test external monitor
+• Test the external monitor

 • Boot Safe Mode